 In the field of television, the rapid progress of internet access via smartphones and mobile broadband has changed the traditional experience of watching television.
 Osman-Rani noted that traditional media had a local focus and media companies had to absorb massive capital costs arising from establishing broadcasting centres, satellite head ends, uplinks and processing centres, which in turn drove up consumer costs and encouraged piracy. iflix, on the other hand, uses cloud technology.

-The only hardware needed is the laptops to write code; the rest is stored on the cloud.
+The only hardware needed is the laptops to write code; the rest is stored in the cloud.
 This means that scaling the service is 10 times cheaper, more efficient, and faster for the consumers.
 This has also reduced piracy.

 A new generation of consumers

-According to Osman-Rani, while the millennial generation were watching more television, they were watching 26 per cent less on television sets and 18 per cent more on personal devices.
+According to Osman-Rani, while the millennial generation was watching more television, they were watching 26 per cent less on television sets and 18 per cent more on personal devices.
 By 2020, he said, 72 per cent of all internet data would consist of video content.
 Viewers also preferred to binge-watch TV shows as opposed to waiting for a new episode to air, and iflix allows viewers to watch all their favourite shows at their convenience.

 Consumers were also changing their transport preferences.
 Clark said that many people today did not necessarily want to buy cars due to high maintenance costs coupled with the presence of convenient ride-sharing services such as Uber and Grab.
 He said that people wanted mobility and access to a car without purchasing one, and Turo identified and met that market gap.
 Dr Habibie added that he had observed changing preferences in his own children as well — they used Uber instead of buying a car or even getting a driving licence.